A US Student in North Korea May Start War

 Wambier entered the country under the guise of a tourist.

-10 thoughts on “A US Student in North Korea May Start War
+10 responses to “A US Student in North Korea May Start War”

 1. America was defeated when North Korea returned him as “vegetable” and he eventually died.
 Yet, the US government wept instead of fighting.
 Kim has always had his way.